Something of the night about him: Background

-Following the 1997 general election, which resulted in the Conservative Party going down to a crushing defeat to the forces of Blairism, the Conservative leader, John Major, had resigned.
+Following the 1997 general election, which resulted in the Conservative Party suffering a crushing defeat to the Labour Party, the Conservative leader, John Major, had resigned.
 This necessitated a leadership election, which Major called immediately following the election.
-The candidates who eventually ran were Kenneth Clarke, previously Chancellor of the Exchequer; William Hague, then Secretary of State for Wales; Michael Howard, Home Secretary; Peter Lilley, Social Security Secretary; and John Redwood, a mere backbencher.
+The candidates who eventually ran were Kenneth Clarke, previously chancellor of the exchequer; William Hague, then secretary of state for Wales; Michael Howard, home secretary; Peter Lilley, social security secretary; and John Redwood, a backbencher.

 Howard was supported by several former ministers in the Major administration, including Francis Maude and David Davis.
 Widdecombe, as Prisons Minister, previously worked under Howard at the Home Office, where she had "repeatedly clashed" with him.
 On one occasion she called him "dangerous stuff".